 when they throw the ball.

-...that breaks down the pitching mechanics of Jeff Suppan.
+...that breaks down the pitching mechanics of Jeff Suppan and

-pitcher's arm slot is determined by the angle of the pitcher's
+-- believe a pitcher's arm slot is determined by the angle of

 Arm Slot - Perception

-fully extend their elbow.
-They believe that if a pitcher wants
+fully extend their elbow, if a pitcher wants

-to throw from a 3/4 arm slot, they bent their elbow 45 degrees.
+to throw from a 3/4 arm slot, they bend their elbow 45 degrees,

-They believe that if a pitchers wants to throw from an overhand
+and if a pitcher wants to throw from an overhand

 arm slow, they bend their elbow 90 degrees.